gvwilson/thirdbit/fiction/iffy/index.md

 This is gonna get a bit noisy."
 He raised his rifle and took aim.

+<span id="2024-03-27-a"></span>

 Iffy felt an explosion through the outcrop.
 "Affin' hell," Iñacio swore,
 ducking his head.
 "That was their drone."

-A rock two meters away jumped and splintered before Iffy could ask if the drone had been shot down or had turned itself into a missile.
+A rock two meters away jumped and splintered.
 Iñacio pulled his app out of his coat and swore again.
-"They've jammed up all th' sensors.
+"They've jammed up all th' sensors, but there's a satellite comin' up overhead.
-We're blind."
+We just gotta hang on 'til then."

 "Citizens!"
 The amplified voice echoed off the rock.